morph3us1984/CAT-Airdrop-Tool/README.md

 CAUTION!!!!!
-I have no checks in place for existens of this file.
-Also, I have no checks if an amount of CATs was already sent out.
+I have no checks in place for existence of this file.
+Also, I have no checks if an amount of CAT was already sent out.

 The script creates a file named cat-airdrop.log in the same folder.
 If the script crashes or you have to kill it, you can check there which transaction was successfull to that point.
+If you start the tool again, it will overwrite this file!
 CAUTION!!!!!